medavox/articles/Musicollab.md

 # Musical Collaboration Game

-In order to play, you have to leave your ego at the door.
-This means you agree not to take criticism personally, and be open to others' ideas and modifications to your work.

 The game starts when someone records themselves (or others!) playing a piece of music, then nominates someone else to add another track to the song.